 Take, for example, the below Metro Bus accidents:

 “May 27, 2007.
-A man was struck and killed today by a Metro bus in downtown [LA], authorities said.
+Authorities said that a man was struck and killed today by a Metro bus in downtown [L.A.].
 Paramedics sent to the 500 block of South Spring Street at 11:49 a.m. pronounced the man dead at the scene, said d’Lisa Davies of the [L.A.]
 Fire Department.

 In the City of Los Angeles, 5.74% of all passengers commute to and from work, primarily using public transit.
-(DOT 2017 Figures).
+(DOT 2017 Figures.).

 According to the publicly released Federal Motor Carrier Safety Administration (FMCSA) 2009 Congressional bus crash study findings:

 - Over 9,000 bus accidents occur in the United States every year.